-- Place dough on a floured surface. (if dough was in the refrigerator for more than and hour let set at room temp for a few minutes.
+- Place dough on a floured surface.
+(If dough was in the refrigerator for more than an hour let set at room temp for a few minutes.)

 - With a rolling pin roll out dough until its a 1/4 inch thick.

 - Place in tart pan and take off any excess dough.

 - With a fork poke some holes in the bottom of the crust and weigh the bottom of the crust down with pie crust weights or an oven-safe plate or pan.

 - Bake crust 20-25 minutes or until lightly brown.
 Set aside.